pnordahl/monorail/README.md

 group1/Lockfile
 group1/common/library1
-group1/target1
+group1/project1
-group1/target2
+group1/project2
-group1/target3
+group1/project3
 ```

 This concludes the tutorial.
 Now that you have seen how the core concepts of `monorail` and extensions work, you're ready to use it in real projects.
-Experiment with group and target layouts, commands, CI, and working on a trunk-based development workflow that works for your teams.
+Experiment with repository layouts, commands, CI, and working on a trunk-based development workflow that works for your teams.

 Refer to `Monorail.reference.toml` for more specific information about the various configuration available for `monorail` and extensions.